 The APE team brought several pieces of specialized equipment to measure the flexibility of the tarmac and to biopsy the insides of the air strip.
 One piece of equipment they used was the Heavy Weight Deflectometer.
 This compact-car sized, tow-behind trailer simulates the impact of a cargo plane, weighing up to 250,000 pounds, landing on a runway.
 Dixon, who is responsible for the HWD, said the machine raises a weighted package to a specified height and then drops it on the runway, while sensors collect data on the flexibility of the surface.
-They also used a large, water-cooled drill to take six-inch core samples of the runway.
+They also used said Rogers.
+"We found out that the Air Force did not cause additional damage to the airfield.
+Our structural testing showed that the underlying layers are stronger than previously reported and don't need a full overhaul."